spacetelescope/jwst/README.md

     % python setup.py install

-The main development is on the "msater" branch.
+The main development is on the "master" branch.
 To install the development version:

     % git clone https://github.com/STScI-JWST/jwst.git